Essential Strategies for Boosting Health and Energy with Protein

 Debunking Protein Myths

-• The only people who need to monitor protein intake are those with existing kidney issues.
+• The exception: The only people who really need to monitor intake are those with existing kidney issues or chronic renal conditions.

 By including great protein sources in each dinner — eggs, tofu, or vegetables — you can fuel your body with the supplements necessary to fix, develop, and flourish.